svgeesus/EuroMPE/voltage-ref-LM399.md

 LTC2057 is up to 36V.
 LTC2057IS8#PBF in SO-8 Mouser $3.36/1, $3.08/10, $2.23/25
 Compare carefully.

+"Be careful of a '2057 used by itself as an output buffer...keep the current very low (<<2mA), say driving a meter input circuit only.
+Otherwise its demodulater won't work well and you'll get errors.
+For instance: If someone were to drive an ADC Ref input that would need another amp in between.
+Or they should be careful trying to do a direct comparison with another Vref, etc.  AZ Choppers usually need another companion amp in their feedback loop if you're using it as a buffer - and that should be low noise."
+[MisterDiodes, EEVBlog](http://www.eevblog.com/forum/metrology/usa-cal-club-round-2/msg1502974/#msg1502974)

 Watch out for [50kHz oscillation](https://www.eevblog.com/forum/projects/project-kx-diy-calibrator-reference-sourcemeter/msg580093/#msg580093) on LTC2057 (chopper frequency).

 "Placing a capacitor across the feedback resistor reduces either form of clock feedthrough by limiting the bandwidth of the closed loop gain. " 10nF film or NP0/CoG.